-The bodys immune system exists to fight against all matter of pathogens and foreign bodies, including cancer cells.
-It can mostly cope on its own when dealing with microbes and viruses, but worms and tumours are too uncontrollable for it, unfortunately.
+What is interferon for the immune system?
+The body’s immune system exists to fight against all matter of pathogens and foreign bodies, including cancer cells.
+It can mostly cope on its own when dealing with microbes and viruses.
+But worms and tumours are too uncontrollable for it, unfortunately.

-The immune system is divided into two sections: the innate and the acquired immunity, the latter also categorised as either being passive or active.
+The immune system consists of two parts — the innate and the acquired immunity.
+Scientists also categorise the latter one as either being passive or active.

 White blood cells, leukocytes & lymphocytes, and platelets are responsible for the majority of the work of the immune system.
-The immune system also works through different bodily fluids such as through saliva, tear, mucus of the stomach and intestines, sweat, blood, etc.
+The immune system also works through different body fluids such as through saliva, mucus of the stomach and intestines, blood, etc.

-Colonic irrigation in our clinic in London will help maintain the health of the intestine, restore muscle tone and normalize the functioning of the immune system.
+Colonic irrigation in our clinic in London may help maintain the health of the intestine and normalise the functioning of the immune system.